toidiu/toidiu.github.io/content/blog/2024_05_30_demystifying_asn1_use_in_cryptography.md

   "signatureAlgorithm").
 Notice that signatureAlgorithm is different from the "Subject Public Key Info" above. signatureAlgorithm is CA's (Certificate Authority) signature computed on the contents of this certificate.
-The "signature" is what helps us verify that the CAiwactually issued the certificate for "toidiu.com".
+The "signature" is what helps us verify that the CA actually issued the certificate for "toidiu.com".

 #### Theory
 For a detailed dive into ASN.1, I highly recommend reading the post [Warm Welcome to ASN.1